kyma-project/kyma/tests/fast-integration/eventing-test/assets/README.md

 ## Overview

-This eventing sink function is used to test the end-to-end flow for Eventing.
-It is responsible for three tasks:
+Use the `eventing-sink` Function to test the end-to-end flow for Eventing.
+It performs three tasks:
 1. Forward requests to publish events to event-publisher-proxy.
 2. Save all received events in memory.
 3. Return saved events to users.

 ## Usage

-### Forward requests to publish events to event-publisher-proxy.
+### Forward requests to publish events to `event-publisher-proxy`

-To publish an event to event-publisher-proxy, send a Http request with params `send=true` and body:
+To publish an event to `event-publisher-proxy`, send an HTTP request with parameter `send=true` and the following body:

 ```
 {